Evelyn Pike Rubin: Jewish Activist, Author, and Lecturer

 At the end of the war in 1947, Evelyn emigrated to the United States, eventually settling in New York and Long Island.
 The inspiring story of Evelyn’s childhood growing up in Germany, her survival along with more than 18,000 Jewish refugees in Japanese-occupied Shanghai, China, during World War II, her immigration to America and subsequent life on Long Island is chronicled in her memoir Ghetto Shanghai.
 “When everything seemed hopeless, there was an open door.
 I don’t want anyone to forget where that door was,” says Rubin.
 “That is why the story needs to be told.
 Soon there won’t be anyone around to remember how we survived against all odds. . . .
 I survived in order to carry on the tradition and to teach my children what it means to be a Jew.”

-Dedicating most of her adult life on Long Island to Jewish causes, she was Vice President for Social Action of the Jericho Jewish Center and serves on many boards.
+Dedicating most of her adult life on Long Island to Jewish causes, she was Vice President for Social Action of the Jericho Jewish Center and served on many boards.
 She is past president of her temple sisterhood and the Center’s Hebrew School Parents’ Council.
-Evelyn lectures on the Holocaust and immigrant Jewish history at area schools, synagogues, and organizations.
-To contact her go to her website.
+Evelyn lectured on the Holocaust and immigrant Jewish history at area schools, synagogues, and organizations.
+She passed away in April 2022.
+She will be missed.